ImNotDarren/CarPricePrediction/README.md

 People are usually confused if they should get a car now or if they should wait.
 Hence, more and more people need a car price predicting tool to predict the price of used cars to avoid spending too much money.

+For car owners, they are also able to predict their cars' prices in a few years using this model, which can help them decide when to sell their car and get a car at the same time with the best deal.

 ## <a name="link-part-3">Data</a>